 To add icons, open the item type’s details view.
 Here, the row below “Name” says “Icon”.

-Click the rounded square icon with a pencil drawn on top of it to open the icon catalogue.
+Click on the pre-selected icon to open the icon catalog.
 If you don’t find an appropriate icon from the first ones, try searching with different keywords.
 Once you’ve found a good icon, click on it and then press “Select” to confirm.

 Picture 8: Pick your icon from the picker